Chinecherem20199/airime_and_data/README.md

 # airime_and_data

-A new Flutter application.
+# Summer Internship Test with DEPTHSHQ

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a test given by DEPTHSHQ  to test our knowledge in flutter.

 A few resources to get you started if this is your first Flutter project: